The Pack (2010 film): Release

 The Pack was originally slated to have an outdoor screening of the film shown at the Cannes Film Festival on 17 May 2010.
 This idea was halted by the Classification Committee of the NCC, who did not want the film to be seen by people under the age of 16.
 The Pack premiered at Cannes for the press on 15 May and for the public on 17 May 2010.
 The film had its North American premiere at the Fantasia Festival on 20 July 2010.

 Icon has bought the rights for the United Kingdom release of the film.
 The film was released as part of the Bloody Disgusting Selects line.

 Reception

 The horror film magazine Fangoria described the film as a hybrid of Calvaire and Haute Tension stating that the film "unfortunately shapes up as one of the weakest in the past decade’s resurgence of French-language frights."
-Variety wrote that The Pack "does fun things with its ranch-like setting, playful gore and creatures known as ghouls, yet it's too uproariously modeled on every latenight classic under the sun to feel fresh or dramatically apt."
+Variety wrote that The Pack "does fun things with its ranch-like setting, playful gore and creatures known as ghouls, yet it's too uproariously modeled on every late night classic under the sun to feel fresh or dramatically apt."
 Empire wrote a negative review, saying that "Though certainly original, the creatures eventually revealed in Franck Richard's The Pack are far less entertaining than the game of guess-the-genre that the director deftly plays in the film's first third."
 The film was nominated for a Magritte Award in the category of Best Production Design in 2012.